run-ai/docs/docs/Researcher/cli-reference/runai-submit-mpi.md

 -e stringArray | --environment stringArray
 >  Define environment variables to be set in the container.
 To set multiple values add the flag multiple times (``-e BATCH_SIZE=50 -e LEARNING_RATE=0.2``) or separate by a comma (``-e BATCH_SIZE:50,LEARNING_RATE:0.2``).

+--git-sync string
+> Clone git repository into the container of the job.
+The template for the value is as followed: 'source=REPOSITORY,branch=BRANCH_NAME,rev=REVISION,username=USERNAME,password=PASSWORD,taget=TARGET_DIRECTORY_TO_CLONE'.
+Note that source=REPOSITORY is the only mandatory field

 --image string | -i string
 >  Image to use when creating the container for this Job